-CapDI technology is a revolutionary way to treat water sources for Agriculture/Horticulture applications; from greenhouses to vast farmland, Voltea’s CapDI is the environmentally responsible choice for tunable deionization for your sensitive crops.
-The robust, reliable water treatment systems offered by Voltea incorporate fully automated self-cleaning with dynamic control ensuring the water produced is of consistent high quality, adjusting to varying concentration of feed constituents.
+CapDI technology is a revolutionary way to treat water sources for irrigation in Agriculture & Horticulture; from greenhouses to vast farmland, Voltea’s CapDI is the environmentally responsible choice for tunable water deionization to irrigate sensitive crops.
+The robust, reliable water treatment systems offered by Voltea incorporate fully automated self-cleaning with dynamic control ensuring the water produced is of consistent high quality, adjusting to varying concentration of feed water constituents.

 With a growing world population and stricter water use controls, the demands on horticulture are ever increasing.
 Too much sodium in irrigation water causes crop damage, yield loss, and hampers water and fertilizer reuse.
 CapDI tunably removes and controls TDS and sodium levels without removing all minerals, allowing users to select the optimal level of sodium and minerals for each crop’s irrigation water.
 Horticulture businesses benefit from using CapDI by its low energy consumption, no required chemicals, minimal maintenance, as well as overall reduced water and fertilizer consumption.
 Treating your irrigation water with CapDI enables higher quality products at better yields, all while dramatically lowering operational costs!

 Agriculture is an important market for Mexico, with the industry employing 16% of the national workforce.
 Unfortunately, it also presents a huge, unsustainable demand on water sources.
 In Mexico, agriculture is responsible for 77% of the total water withdrawn.
-38% of countrywide withdrawl is from groundwater aquifers, many of which are over-exploited and located where annual rainfall is insufficient to replace extraction.
+38% of countrywide withdrawal is from groundwater aquifers, many of which are over-exploited and located where the annual rainfall volume is insufficient to replace the extraction rate.
 Water scarcity is causing increased salinity variability as well as increasing water prices, both of which are unfavorable for crop growers.
-What’s worse is that for many crops, high salinity in irrigation water can cause significant reductions in yield.
+The worse consequence is that for many crops, high salinity in irrigation water can cause significant reductions in yield.

-A leading Mexican tomato grower was purchasing tomato seedlings from a third party and growing their own greenhouse crops.
-They needed an optimal, improved feed water quality to grow their own seedlings, rather than purchasing them locally.
+A leading Mexican tomato grower purchases tomato seedlings to grow in their own greenhouse.
+The grower needs an optimal, improved feed water quality to grow its own seedlings, rather than purchasing them locally.
 Tomato seedlings are known to have high sensitivities to salinity, therefore the grower needed a solution to treat their irrigation water to allow for in-house growing.

 Voltea provided an IS-12 CapDI System as it requires minimal pre-treatment and can cope with silica levels up to 150 ppm.
 Additionally, the fully automated cleaning and remote monitoring capabilities minimize user intervention and maintenance, allowing the customer to focus on their core business.

 CapDI tunably removed sodium and bicarbonates without having to remove all of the more beneficial minerals in the grower’s irrigation water.
-By implementing a tunable TDS removal solution, they saved on OpEx by reducing the use of fertilizers and allowing water reuse on-site.
+By implementing a tunable Total Dissolved Solids (TDS) removal solution, the grower experienced significant OpEx savings by reducing the use of fertilizers and allowing water reuse on-site.
 This Voltea customer now successfully grows their own seedlings in-house without having to purchase from a third party, thus increasing profitability.

-Of high importance to the grower was the ability to target a series of different sodium levels as required by different crops.
+Of high importance to the grower is the ability to target a range of different sodium levels as required by each particular crop.
 CapDI’s tunable salt removal capability perfectly achieves this by automatically accounting for any variations in feed water quality and flow rate to give a consistent output quality.

 Voltea’s IS-12 CapDI System consistently produced the quality and quantity of water required to meet our customer’s demands.
-85% water recovery was maintained by Voltea’s fully automated Cleaning-In-Place (CIP) features that automatically clean if the CapDI System measures a rise in differential pressure.
-This water was treated to a suitable reuse quality, therefore reducing the overall amount of fresh deep well water consumed.
+85% water recovery was consistently maintained by Voltea’s system having a fully automated Cleaning-In-Place (CIP) that features automatic module cleaning if the CapDI System measures a rise in differential pressure.
+This water is purified to a suitable reuse quality, therefore reducing the overall amount of fresh deep well water consumed.
 The high water recovery also allows a smaller volume of waste that would require treatment before discharge, resulting in a reduced impact to the aquifer.

 Voltea’s CapDI System is continuing to help this facility with the production of crops at a reduced environmental impact, which in the long term will assist in greater productivity and reduced operating expense.